 That is idea of "governance of human community over the circumstances of life.
-It is completely natural political idea!"12 During medieval age and Crusade, this idea was implemented through city-states such as Venice, Genoa, Napoli, Firenze, etc. These city-states were economic cells.
+It is completely natural political idea!"
+During medieval age and Crusade, this idea was implemented through city-states such as Venice, Genoa, Napoli, Firenze, etc. These city-states were economic cells.
 People who lived in city-states did not recognize themselves as representatives of a nation, but as citizens of a city (Venetians, Genovese...).
 City-states gave birth to Renaissance, but also to "double accounting principle" (rationality principles).
 Merchant city-states were mostly located in northern Europe (so called Hanseatic League, along the coast of Baltic and North Sea).
 The most famous city-states in this part of Europe were Riga, Tallinn, Danzig (in Polish: Gdansk)...

 City-states followed the logics of openness and focused on the "rest of the world"; they didn't follow the logic of extended hand of central power.
 However, the idea of nationalism spread around and central power strengthened, which consequently made national state stronger.
 The notion of nation-state was first introduced by French lawyer, Jean Bodin in mid-16th century.
 Bodin analyzed many small entities, which lived in small neighboring areas and were in permanent conflict often caused by religious differences.
-Establishment of the idea of nationalism weakened the idea of empire as political organization of which were two World Wars in 20th century.
+Establishment of the idea of nationalism weakened the idea of empire as political organization of the society...
+National states were born in great wars along Europe, the culmination of which were two World Wars in 20th century.
 In essence, two World Wars were civic wars within Europe.